Pat Harris, founder and director of BUSK

 School Transport provision is very different today than it was twenty-five years ago and this is down to the dedicated work of BUSK.
 There is still some way to go before all children in all post codes in the UK are provided with an ideal service but at least a start has been made in the right direction.
 Numerous coach companies have supported and worked alongside BUSK over the years.
 Since its very small beginnings in 1993, BUSK has grown from a pressure group to a well respected and trusted organisation that still provides a completely free information and advice service for parents and schools.
 It has undertaken work on behalf of local authorities including best value reviews on transport procurement, has assisted with writing policy documents, produced safety handbooks, put into practice, emergency planning procedures and much more and is regularly included in UK-wide consultation processes.

 BUSK has given evidence to the School Transport Committee at the House of Commons and also at the National Assembly for Wales for its Learner Travel Measures (details on Welsh Assembly website) and took part in a European Study into childrens' safety in transit after meeting Neil Kinnock in 1996, when he was the European Transport Commissioner.
+More recently, BUSK was invited for two consecutive years to Stormont in Belfast to assist in helping to advise on how to make school transport services and the daily school run much safer.
 Much of BUSK's work over the last ten years has involved working closely with local authorities, roads policing units, the fire and rescue services, safety groups, transport operators and in schools where it has successfully delivered safety training to pupils of both primary and secondary ages with evidenced outcomes of changing the attitudes of students about their own personal safety and that of other peers.
 Local authorities and private schools in particular have regularly attended BUSK conferences that provide practical advice and solutions to the many problems associated with making transport arrangements for large numbers of children on a daily basis.
 The organisation has also been responsible for designing and producing road safety resource materials, mostly for use in schools but in some instances, for use by transport providers.

 It was BUSK that first introduced evacuation training of buses and coaches in 1994.
 At that time it was difficult to find a company that would lend a bus or coach for this purpose, claiming that by carrying out emergency drills of this kind would worry people, making them think coach and bus travel was unsafe.
 Pat Harris argued that evacuation drills were carried out in offices and schools across the country and this did not stop people form using the buildings by making them believe the building could catch fire some day!
 She pointed out that it was more likely that this training would be needed for real in a vehicle than in a building.
 Today, many training companies include evacuation drills as part of their training package and is also part of many CPCs modules.
 As for BUSK, it has trained thousands of children and young people how to get out of a coach quickly and safely and importantly, what to do once they have left the vehicle.